 Image Credit: Daleys Fruit Tree Nursery

 • When growing lemon tree indoors, it may be necessary to move your tree outdoors during summer so it could pollinate naturally and get enough sunlight.

 • Never use fertilizers that contain alfalfa meal since a fungal disease called anthracnose may infect the alfalfa and fertilizers that have these will bring fungus to your lemon tree.

 • When transplanting, you need to slowly acclimate your lemon plant to its new location.
 Otherwise, it will go into a shock and may not be able to successfully grow.

-So if you love lemonade, consider growing lemon tree from seed.
-These steps on how to grow lemon tree can serve as your guide to successfully grow the tree in your backyard.
+So if you love lemonade, consider growing a lemon tree from a seed.
+These steps on how to grow lemon trees can serve as your guide to successfully grow the tree in your backyard.